AR7P46 - RIBA 3 (2018/19)

 |Total study hours||600|

-Description: This single module encompasses the prescribed components which a candidate must pass separately in order to be put forward for registration as an architect to the Architect's Registration Board as having passed RIBA 3.
+This single module encompasses the prescribed components which a student must pass separately in order to be put forward for registration as an architect to the Architect's Registration Board as having passed Part 3.

-The four components comprise: experience / PEDR extended CV / self appraisal, case study, written examination.
+The four components comprise: / PEDR extended CV / Career Evaluation/ Case Study/ Written Examination.
 Each component is partly assessed in a summative and conclusive oral exam.

 Beyond these fundamental criteria and their own experience, this course requires its students to think critically about the role of the architect in European society, questioning what it means to act both effectively and ethically within the legal, social and commercial structures of the UK in particular.

 The Syllabus will cover the following areas:

 - The responsibilities of registration as an architect

 - Land and Property Law / The Party Wall Act

 - Standard forms of Contract